 If you are in immediate danger, call 911.
 You can also call the National Suicide Prevention Lifeline at 1-800-273-8255 for confidential support 24/7.

 When you arrive to Lakeview Hospital, you’ll see an Emergency sign located on Greeley Street.
-If you pull into the Emergency Department, you will see an open lot where you can park.
+If you pull into the Emergency Center, you will see an open lot where you can park.

 When you arrive, a nurse will check your vital signs, evaluate your condition and ask about your health history.
 This ensures that the most seriously ill and injured patients are seen first.